Reign: The Conqueror: Plot

-Alexander is son of Philip II, king of Macedonia and Olympias, a snake witch.
-Desiring to attain 'speed', Alexander heads to the woods with allies Philotas and Hephaestion, where he tames a wild man-eating horse.
-There he meets and befriends Cleitus and Ptolemy I Soter, recruiting them to join his cavalry.
+Alexander is born a son of Philip II, king of Macedonia and Olympias, a snake witch and priestess.
+Desiring to attain 'speed', Alexander heads to the woods with allies Philotas and Hephaestion, where he tames a wild man-eating horse, which he names Bucephalus.
+At the same time he meets and befriends Cleitus and Ptolemy I Soter, recruiting them to join his cavalry.
 Macedonia heads to war with Athens, led by King Philip and his top advisers, Attalus, Parmenion (father of Philotas) and Antipater.
-Philip becomes concerned with Alexander's absence, but Alexander and his cavalry arrive at the last moment, exploiting a break in the Athenian lines and leading Macedonia to victory.
-After their defeat, Athens ambassadors head to Persia, where they hope to align with new king Darius III of Persia.
-Alexander and his friends however sneak in as Athens slaves then kill the guards, causing Persia to think that Athens is betraying them.
-While Ptolemy is caught and suspended in the air, Alexander is able to save him from execution at the last minute by releasing all the horses in the city from their stables.
-While in Persia Alexander also meets a woman named Roxanne.
+Philip becomes concerned with Alexander's absence, but Alexander and his cavalry arrive at the last moment, exploiting a break in the Athenian lines and leading Macedonia to a victory.
+After their defeat, Athens ambassadors head to Persia, where they hope to make an alliance with new king Darius III of Persia.
+Alexander and his friends sneak in as Athens slaves and then kill the guards, causing Darius and his followers to think that Athens is betraying them.
+Darius quickly executes the Athenian ambassadors, while Alexander wanders into the Hanging Gardens of Babylon and meets a woman named Roxanne.
+Ptolemy is caught by the Persian army and is suspended in the air, but Alexander saves him from an execution at the last minute by releasing all the horses in the city from their stables, and creating a chaos big enough to escape with his group.

 Attalus tricks Philip into thinking that Olympias and Alexander are trying to betray him.
-Philip banishes Olympias and marries Attalus's daughter Eurydice, who gives birth to a son that Philip desires to become king instead of Alexander.
-Philip holds a great ceremony to present his new prince to the masses and also constructs a huge golden statue of himself, declaring himself a God.
-During the ceremony however the statue crumbles and a guard hypnotized by Olympias assassinates Philip.
+Philip banishes Olympias and marries Attalus's daughter Eurydice, who gives birth to a son that Philip plans to make his heir and future king instead of Alexander.
+Philip holds a great ceremony to present the new prince to the masses and also constructs a huge golden statue of himself, declaring himself a God.
+During the ceremony the statue crumbles, and a guard hypnotized by Olympias assassinates Philip.
+It is also implied that shortly after, while successfully driving Eurydice into madness, Olympias herself kills both Eurydice and her baby.